 Administration menu → Admin home → Register

-You can preview the data that would be sent on a weekly basis.
+You can preview the data that is sent on a weekly basis.
 All information is sent anonymously.
 We will only know, for example, which version of Mahara you are running, how many times blocks or artefacts have been used, how many account holders you have etc.

-Click the Save button to finalize your change or click Cancel to abort.
+Click the Save button to finish making changes or click Cancel to abort.